 Standard error of unit weight - This is a number which tells you how well it appears that you are estimating your measurement errors.
 It is generated by the summing the squares of all residuals divided by their error estimates.
 That quantity is divided by the degrees of freedom and the square root is taken.
 If a residual and error estimate are of the same magnitude note that the residual divided by the error estimate will generally produce a number close to one.
-The standard error of unit weight is a number that evaluates all residuals and corresponding error estimates.
-If the standard error of unit weight is near one (0.7-2.5) you are estimating your errors well.
+The standard error of unit weight is near one (0.7-2.5) you are estimating your errors well.
 Uncorrected systematic errors, blunders, or generally poor measurements will result in larger residuals and thus a large standard error of unit weight.
 If you are pessimistic in estimation or you have very few redundant measurements a very small standard error of unit weight will result.

-Standard error of adjusted coordinates - these are the least squares error estimates of adjusting $N{\rm c}$ coordinates.
+Standard error of adjusted coordinates - these are the least squares error estimates of adjusting N,E coordinates.
 They are a function of proximity to existing control points.
 The statistical significance of these quantities is that if you went and made the same measurements with the same instrument using the same procedures, you would have a one sigma (68.3% confidence) chance of being within plus or minus the standard error of the first solution's coordinate.
 It has nothing to do with additional traverse legs and readjustment, comparing to someone else's coordinates, or evaluating retracement evidence.